api-platform/demo/README.md

 $ git clone https://github.com/api-platform/demo.git

+# Create a user and a database in PostgreSQL and enter the credentials into .env

 $ composer install

-# Create a user and a database in MySQL and enter the credentials during composer install

 $ php bin/console doctrine:schema:update --force
 ```